liuweichaox/DataAcquisition/README.en.md

 #### 📑 Configuration structure

-Configuration files use JSON format; the structure is illustrated below:
+Configuration files use JSON format; the structure is described below using YAML:

 ```yaml
 # Configuration structure (for illustration only)